gfickel/gfickel.github.io/_posts/2024-03-13-making-your-gpu-go-brrr-programing-a-network-layer-in-cuda.markdown

 And that's it, with this code you are programming a CUDA kernel, but with the big difference that we can use a debugger and step to our code as we wish, and with a much smaller iteration time :).
 Notice that it is best to set $$ B_{size}=1 $$ when doing breakpoints since the debuggers usually don't work well with multiple threads calling a breakpoint at the same time.

 This Numba CUDA development is way easier, and if we change our env variable to NUMBA_ENABLE_CUDASIM='0' we can run this code that Numba will compile it to CUDA for us, and we can see the performance that we should get.
 For some reason, the direct implementation in C CUDA is usually faster, with differences of 2x to be expected, but even then it should show us how fast our final implementation should be.
-Notice, however, that without CUDA Simulator enabled we will losse the ability to debug our code and use numpy/torch functions.
+Notice, however, that without CUDA Simulator enabled we will lose the ability to debug our code and use numpy/torch functions.
 You can check out [here](https://numba.pydata.org/numba-doc/latest/cuda/cudapysupported.html) what is supported.

 ## 4. Calling out chat-GPT to Help Us

 The Numba development is there to help us, but the final goal is to generate a C CUDA kernel that we can directly call on PyTorch.
 Fortunately, Chat-GPT is plenty capable of doing this!
 I've pasted the following query, followed by the Numba code: "Convert the following python code to C CUDA kernel.
-Also add a function that uses torch library to pass the input arguments, call the CUDA kernel, check for errors.
+Also add a function that uses torch library to pass the input arguments, call the CUDA kernel, and check for errors.
 The function must receive torch::Tensor as input and return the output as torch::Tensor."

-And it gave me the something really close to this:
+And it gave me something really close to this:

 ```cpp
 #include <math.h>